 Project No. Esitimated Completion Date Project Description Current Status Comment Completion Date 26 Install Thermal Oxidizers to oxidize aromatic hydrocarbons in emissions.
 Cancelled Very expensive, but could fit with plan to install new furnace, fired by adjacent furnace emissions (T=1700°F) to briquet and melt aluminum shavings (now sold to recyclers; Chisick) for recovery in ingot.
 Plan to remove gas-fired furnaces eliminates this action as a possibility.
-Moved to Phase 4. ~~Cancelled 27 30-Dec-18 Reconfigure shop floor to facilitate improved manifolding of all point sources of malodorous emissions.
+Moved to Phase 4. ~~Cancelled 27 30-Dec-19 Reconfigure shop floor to facilitate improved manifolding of all point sources of malodorous emissions.
 Active Expensive, very disruptive to already stressed production, and less likely to be effective than other measures now committed to.
 Moved to Phase 4. ~~Upon review this project may have a significant positive effect on our neighbours concerns.
 Currently determining cost and time line to implement. +Created cellular transition plan (CTP).
 CTP will allow us to group all of our sand core processes to improve our capture of emissions.
 28 Install dosimeters upstream and downstream of site to supplement indoor air monitoring.
 Cancelled Certainty of access, vulnerability to vandalism and multiple other sources makes this problematic.
 Moved to Phase 4. ~~Cancelled 29 Improve sealing of entire building.
-Cancelled Expensive, and less likely to be effective than other measures now committed to, and largely irrelevant as the essential exothermy of the plant means it is under negative pressure most of the year. ~~Cancelled 30 Raise stacks at furnaces 7 through 10 Cancelled Expensive and conflicts with the plan to eliminate all gas-fired furnaces.
-Moved to Phase 4. ~~Cancelled
+Cancelled Expensive, and less likely to be effective than other measures now committed to, and largely irrelevant as the essential exothermy of the plant means it is under negative pressure most of the year. ~~Cancelled